 You’re the beneficiary of a family trust.
 How should you report it?
-And how much will it cost you?

 - If there are multiple U.S. beneficiaries, then only one copy of the form needs to be filed.
 However, each U.S. beneficiary is responsible for ensuring that Form 3520-A is filed on behalf of the trust.
-If you are not the person filing the Form 3520-A, then you should obtain a copy in order to be sure that the form has been filed.
+If you are not the person filing Form 3520-A, then you should obtain a copy in order to be sure that the form has been filed.